Metropol Parasol

 Plaza de España

 After disembarking the boat, I made my way onto a bus which took me on a continued tour of the city.
 My first stop was at the Plaza de España, Sevilla's most famous square and my favorite, outdoor space in the city.
-The Plaza de España is one of the many pavillions that were built for the 1929 World's Fair.
+The Plaza de España is one of the many pavilions that were built for the 1929 World's Fair.
 This plaza was intended to be the Fair's centerpiece.

 Canals of the Plaza de España

-The plaza, which is the size of five football fields, dwarfs the other, nearby pavillions.
+The plaza, which is the size of five football fields, dwarfs the other, nearby pavilions.
 The Plaza de España is filled with colorful azulejos (painted ceramic tiles), a grand, central fountain, bridges, balconies, and my favorite, a canal where you can row boats.

 It is this final feature that has this plaza dubbed, "the Venice of Seville."